manuelbento19/react-lazy/README.md

 # @bentoo/react-lazy

-A library designed to make it easier to implement Lazy Loading in React applications.
+A library designed to make it easier to implement `Lazy Loading` in `React` applications.
 It allows components to load only when they become visible on the screen, providing a way to monitor the entry of elements into the viewport.

-With this tool, you can improve the performance of your application by reducing the initial loading time and ensuring that only the necessary elements are loaded.
+With this tool, you can improve the performance of your application by reducing the initial loading time and ensuring that `only the necessary elements are loaded`.
 This approach contributes to a more agile and responsive user experience.

 ## Installation